twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Harmonize** – Harmonize all kerning pairs in subtables.
 * **Clean Up** – Delete all kerning pairs with zero value.
 This feature is documented in old versions.

+As of version 12.0.0.2560, a proofing button was added to the top right corner of the preview area.

 ### OpenType Layout Feature Code Editor (`TCODEEDITORFORM`)
 * Debugger dropdown list – Selecting OTLFD (OpenType Layout Feature Designer), VOLT or FAE will discard changes to the code or load the original code.
 * Checkbox: **Debug: VOLT.UseGlyphIds** – For use with fonts with VOLT projects only.

 ### Font Test Window (`TFONTTESTFORM`)
-The context menu has two paste options and another multiline text field.
+The context menu has two paste options and another multiline text field with all text in Arial Bold.

 ### Options Window (`TOPTIONSFORM`)
 The **General** tab has a group to associate fonts with the program itself (it is in version 3.0 only and was dropped after version 4.0).